 Don’t limit yourself to the information above.
-Goes as in-depth as you can.
-We want to know exactly what these websites are doing to rank in the top spots.
+Go as in-depth as you can.
+We want to know exactly what these websites do to rank in the top spots.
 We can then use this information to reverse-engineer your SEO stardom!

-Here how an example company may compare to their competition:
+Here is how an example company may compare to their competition:

 - Company 1 has 1,098 external links to it, Company 2 has 1,116 links, and Company 3 has 69 external links.

-- Company 1 has 14,215 internal links, followed by Company 2 with only 28 internal links, and Company 3 with only 1 internal link.
+- Company 1 has 14,215 internal links, followed by Company 2 with only 28 internal links, and Company 3 with only one internal link.